cpriyank/lamportserver/results/hw1/notes.md

 Further, an error is reported if any of the requests are unsuccessful.

 ## Decision of not using Go's default http library
+Initially, Go's default http library was used.
+For the test runs, latencies with this library were slower or on par Java implementations of some students.
+Several third party http libraries are available for Go, and I tried to test them.

 For my tests, and even for production use, fasthttp library for Go is faster than Go's default library.
 Why this is the case and what the trade-offs are is explained [here](https://stackoverflow.com/questions/41627931/in-golang-packages-why-is-fasthttp-faster-than-net-http):

 ## Stress tests and breaking things